pykong/YubiGuard/README.md

 ## Tested on:
 ### Linux Distributions (all 64-bit):
+_(Only checked working of xinput command and correct panel indicator display so far.)_

 - Xubuntu 15.10 (Wily Werewolf)
 - Xubuntu 16.04 (Xenial Xerus)
 - Elementary OS 0.4